Did You Say Brunch? :: Our Favorite Brunch Spots in New Orleans

 Peacock Room

-When you walk into the Peacock Room you definitely feel like you have walked into a time machine and brought to a fancy 1920s era restaurant.
-The vibe is sexy and the ambiance is relaxing; this is a place you want to experience.
+When you walk into the Peacock Room, you definitely feel like you have walked into a time machine and been brought to a fancy 1920s-era restaurant.
+The vibe is sexy, and the ambiance is relaxing; this is a place you want to experience.
 The extensive bar menu and knowledgeable staff ensure that you have a visit that you won’t forget.
 This is definitely more than just a dining experience.
 Leave the kiddos at home for this one.

 Bearcat